hnesk/pyvoussoir/README.md

 # pyvoussoir
-Automatic de-keystoning/page-splitting tool for single camera book scanners, python port of [voussoir](https://github.com/publicus/voussoir).
+Automatic de-keystoning/page-splitting tool for single camera book scanners.

+This is a commandline compatible python port of the C++ tool [voussoir](https://github.com/publicus/voussoir) by Jacob Levernier, which is a maintained and cleaned up fork of the one day project [bookscan](https://github.com/ytsutano/bookscan) by Yutaka Tsutano.

 ## Installation